Compare Travel Insurance in New Zealand

 Annual Multi-Trip Travel Insurance

 Annual multi-trip policies cover unlimited trips over 12 months, with each trip typically limited to 30, 60, or 90 consecutive days.
-This is cost-effective for frequent travelers, usually cheaper than 2-3 single trip policies combined.
+This is cost-effective for frequent travelers, usually cheaper than several single trip policies combined.
 Perfect for business travelers, those with overseas family, or anyone taking multiple holidays annually.
-Annual policies typically cost $300-$800 depending on age, destinations, and coverage level.
+Annual policy pricing varies based on age, destinations, and coverage level.

 Domestic Travel Insurance

 Domestic travel insurance covers trips within New Zealand.
 While medical costs are covered by the public health system, domestic insurance protects against cancellations, lost luggage, rental vehicle excess, and travel delays.
 It's particularly valuable if you've paid significant non-refundable deposits for accommodation, tours, or events.
-Domestic policies are affordable, typically $20-$60 for a week depending on value of trip.
+Domestic policies are typically affordable relative to international cover.

 Adventure and Sports Travel Insurance